jslmann/first_deck/index.md

 ---
-title       : First Deck Slidify Example
+title       : Hopefull this will work Example
 subtitle    : this should be cool author      : Captain Ego job         : self-image consultant